|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 The Drama Book Shop in NYC hosted The American Theatre and Drama Society for their Seventh Annual "Brilliance of the American Theatre".
 The authors appearing in the shop's Arthur Seelen Theatre that evening included Heather Nathans, Peter Zazzali, and Chrystyna Dail.
 Of Nathans, The Drama Book Shop said: "Nathans is one of the academy's most prolific and revered scholars.
 She's the immediate past-president of the American Society for Theatre Research and a former president of the American Theatre and Drama Society.
 She's published widely on race, Shakespeare, and the history of the American theatre.
 Her new book is titled Hideous Characters and Beautiful Pagans: Performing Jewish Identity on the Antebellum American Stage."

-The Department of Drama and Dance had two authors on the list of Tufts published authors this year:
+The Department of Theatre, Dance, and Performance Studies had two authors on the list of Tufts published authors this year:

 Fletcher Professor of Oratory Laurence Senelick.
 Oedipus the King by Sophocles, translated from the Greek.
 Broadway Play Publishers, 2017.
 Available on Amazon.com.